Derek Stingley Sr.: Arena Football League

 On September 16, 2008, he was hired by the New Orleans VooDoo as their new defensive coordinator.
 On October 15, 2008, the VooDoo announced that the team was ceasing operations resulting in Stingley's contract being nullified.
 On September 16, 2010, he was hired by the reformed VooDoo as their head coach until June 26, 2011, when he was released during his first season.
 On May 21, 2012, he was named the head coach of the AFL's Pittsburgh Power.

 Stingley was announced as the first head coach of the Shanghai Skywalkers of the China Arena Football League (CAFL) in June 2016.
 The CAFL played one season in 2016 and all subsequent seasons have since been postponed.
 During the CAFL hiatus, he was also the head coach of the Georgia Doom of the American Arena League (AAL) for four games in 2018.

-Personal
+Personal life

 Stingley is the youngest child of Darryl and Tina Stingley.
 He currently resides in Baton Rouge, Louisiana along with his wife Natasha and their four children Isis, Nahjha, Derek Jr., and Sanaa.
 Today he is the head coach of The Dunham School 7–8th grade football team.